University of Kentucky Women: Early Coeds

 Despite the segregation of women into “gender appropriate” fields, several female students during the early 20th century rose to educational and economic prominence during their years as students at the University of Kentucky.

-In 1922, Miss Katharine Cleveland became the first female student in the history of UK to score the top grade in her engineering classes.
-Normally, the student who earned the highest grades immediately entered into the engineering scholastic fraternity Tau Beta Pi.
-But because she was a woman, Miss Cleveland was denied membership at the time.
-Years later, Cleveland was retroactively accepted into the fraternity.
+In 1922, Miss Katharine Cleveland, an engineering major, became the first female student in the history of UK to score the top grade in her engineering classes.
+Normally, the student who earned the highest grades was guarenteed entry into the national engineering scholastic fraternity Tau Beta Pi.
+But because she was a woman, Miss Cleveland was denied membership.

-In her yearbook Cleveland's fellow students wrote of her: "When a girl takes a man's course and does it better than the men, there isn't much left to write about her.
+In her yearbook her collegues wrote of Cleveland: "When a girl takes a man's course and does it better than the men, there isn't much left to write about her.
 She is a girl that the University of Kentucky will always be proud of, and we hope there will be more in future years like her."